shymega/stomperl/README.md

 on multiple STOMP servers, and can receive and send STOMP frames, then a release will be made, and published to `hex.pm` for distribution.

-In time, an Elixir library will also be developed to provide a wrapper of the Erlang library.

 Licensing
 ---------